Here’s a small list of questions that nobody is asking about why I’m doing this.

 Right?!
 Looking back, some of them do seem pretty obvious.
 I know that I’m not done screwing up either.
 I was really tempted to edit away some of my dumb ideas, embarrassing situations, or rambling thoughts while I was converting this from personal Google document files to a blog.
 But I decided to leave it all in.

 Why?
 I’m not writing this to impress anyone.
 This blog sort of documents my journey from point A (complete newbie trainwreck) to point B (a halfway competent chaser and photographer).
 Other new chasers might also find it and let my life serve as a warning to their own.

 Here’s the thing.
 I’ve learned so much simply by getting out there and trying.
-Just re-reading my chase logs from March to June, I’m amazed with what I learned from experience alone, and it’s helped me see how far I still need to go.
+Just re-reading my 2016 chase logs, I’m amazed with what I learned from experience alone and it’s helped me see how far I still need to go.